mbj/stratosphere/README.md

 ## Future Work

-The library is usable in its current state and it is already much more enjoyable to work with than writing JSON templates by hand, but there are of course a few possible future improvements:

-* Not all resources implemented.
-Adding resources is very easy though.
-Just request them and I will implement them :)
 * Implement basic checker for things like undefined Refs and duplicate field names.
 This stuff would be too unwieldy to do in types, and performing a checking pass over a template should be pretty straightforward.